FMZennaro/fmzennaro.github.io/_pages/supervision.md

 Project Supervision
 -----
+* S. Huber, *Accelerating the Green Transition: A Scaleable System for CSRD-Compliant Sustainability Reporting*,  MSc dissertation at the University of Bergen, 2025
+* S. Krempasky, *MCTS-Based Learning in Competitive Multi-Agent Settings: Experiments on Four-Player Chess*,  MSc dissertation at the University of Bergen, 2025
+* J.R.
+Land, *Reward Design and Self-Play for Deep Reinforcement Learning in Hydropower Scheduling*,  MSc dissertation at the University of Bergen, 2025
+* A. Heiret, *Learning Structural Equations in Causal Abstraction*,  MSc dissertation at the University of Bergen, 2025
 * M. Dravucz, *Jointly Learning Consistent Causal Abstraction Over Multiple Interventional Distributions*, MSc by research at the University of Warwick, 2022
 * M. Heggem, *Graph Neural Networks to Process Threat Data*, MSc dissertation at the University of Oslo, 2022